Damico-Williams/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

-I enjoyed context api because it is a bit simpler to use but I would rather keep practice with redux because its used more in the job field.
+I enjoyed context api because of its simple use but I will probably stick with redux because its used more in the job field.

 ## Project Set Up